peter-shoes/tset/README.md

 ## Windows
 Getting TSET running natively on a Windows system is possible, but I personally do not know anything about the Windows compiler toolchain provided by Microsoft.
 You can probably use LLVM if you like, but the included makefile only contains gcc recipes.
-As an alternative approach, I recomend that you install either pure [MinGW](https://www.mingw-w64.org/) or the derivative project [Cygwin](https://cygwin.com/).
+As an alternative approach, I recommend that you install either pure [MinGW](https://www.mingw-w64.org/) or the derivative project [Cygwin](https://cygwin.com/).
 Once you have one of these installed, you'll then need to run the provided terminal and be sure that you have the appropriate toolchains present.
 You have the option of installing a package manager like [apt-cyg](https://github.com/transcode-open/apt-cyg) for Cygwin, and then running
 ```
 sudo apt-cyg install git
 ```